-Write awesome stories.
-Share your experiences, and opinions on technologies you’ve used; tips and tricks for a better developer experience, etc… Writing a story can be challenging, but it sure is rewarding to realise the impact you leave on thousands of developers.
+- Write interesting articles.
+Share your experiences, and opinions on technologies you’ve used; tips and tricks for a better developer experience, etc… Writing a article can be challenging, but it sure is rewarding to realise the impact you leave on thousands of developers.

 Here are some of the questions we’ve received over time, if you don’t find the question that you want to have answered, please mail us at: firstname.lastname@example.org

 Can I promote my product here?